7 ROAD TRIP MUST HAVES

 Is there anything that a wet wipe cannot do?
 These magical creations really are amazing for nearly every single road trip related incident you might have.
 Spilt food on the dash board?
 Wet wipe.
 Bird just let go of it’s waste, all over your car?
 Wet Wipe.
 Face feels oily and gross because you’ve been driving for a few days?
 Wet Wipe.
 Need to go to the toilet and there is no paper?
 Wet Wipe.

 Yeah, they really are amazing and when you’re limited to a car for a long period of time, they’ll come in handy.
-We always prefer the biodegradable variety as we're enviro conscious.
+I always prefer the biodegradable variety as I'm fairly enviro conscious.
 Bamboo are fantastic and a natural antibacterial and anti fungal which is perfect when you’re on the road.
 Most eco-friendly wipes are also hypo-allergenic or fragrance free so you can use them on your face too.

 Are you an avid road-tripper?
-Share your road trip must have with us.
+Share your road trip must have with me.